rhkrohan/diabetes-predictor-regression/README.md

 This preprocessing step ensures that the data is in the correct format for training the machine learning models, allowing for accurate predictions and analysis.

-## Models and Results

-In this project, we applied various regression models to predict the likelihood of diabetes in patients based on 16 symptoms.
-The models used include Multiple Linear Regression, Polynomial Regression, Support Vector Regression (SVR), Decision Tree Regression, and Random Forest Regression.
-Each model was evaluated for its performance using metrics like R² score and accuracy.
-We also visualized the actual vs. predicted values and the residuals to understand the model performance better.
-Additionally, feature importance was analyzed to identify the most influential symptoms for predicting diabetes.

 ## Visualization

 The project includes various visualizations to help understand model performance and feature importance: